The Civilizational Cost of Not Building

 Community and Self-Build Models

 The economic logic is straightforward: in a conventional residential development, the developer’s margin, the construction contractor’s margin, and the profit embedded in subcontractor rates collectively add 25–40% to the base cost of construction.
 Community self-build projects eliminate or substantially compress all three.
 Where these conditions can be met, documented projects in Germany and Austria have delivered completed dwellings at 30–50% below comparable market-rate construction costs.
+The proof of concept is not new: architect Walter Segal’s self-build scheme in Lewisham, London, delivered structurally sound timber-framed homes in the late 1970s using residents with no prior building experience, all construction executed through dry-jointed bolted connections and standard-size panels that eliminated every wet trade from the process (World Habitat, 1981).

 Cooperative Procurement and Economies of Scale